Jack Gordon (footballer, born 1863): Career

 Jack Gordon played 134 first–team matches for Preston North End from 8 September 1888 until 24 November 1894 scoring 35 goals.
 113 were played in League matches scoring 27 League goals.
 He also played for four seasons before the Football League commenced but can find no record of the number of games he played and goals scored from 1884 to 1888.
 In October 1891, he scored North End's first–ever penalty in a 4–2 win at Blackburn Rovers.
-He won a second League Championship Winners' Medal for season 1889–90.
+He won a second League Championship Winners' Medal for the season 1889–90.
 He also played in all seven FA Cup ties, in season 1892–93, including a semi–final (and replay) against Everton.
 Preston North End lost the replay 2–1, Gordon scoring Preston' only goal.

 He signed for Loughborough in July 1895 but only played for them five times (three League) scoring one League goal.
 He signed for Wigan County in 1897, a Lancashire League team.
 It is not recorded when he retired.

 Sadly, Jack Gordon developed congestion of the lungs and pleurisy and doctors had to battle for three days to save his life.

 After retiring as a footballer he moved to London, where he succeeded in business and for a time he was a Billiards Room Keeper.